Spatial Scaling Dynamics

 What spatial analysis means for ecosystem strategy

 First, ecosystem support investment is spatially misallocated.
 Additional investment in already dense primary cities generates diminishing marginal returns.
-Secondary cities and underserved regions offer greater potential for system expansion, but require deliberate targeting.
+Secondary cities and underserved regions offer greater potential for system expansion, but require deliberate targeting and investment scaled to cross the agglomeration threshold rather than dispersed below it.

 Second, data infrastructure reproduces spatial bias.
 The geographic scope of initiatives such as EADC is regional, but underlying data collection remains concentrated in primary cities.
-The Kenya Innovation Outlook’s Nairobi-heavy sample reflects structural visibility, not methodological error.
-Building distributed data systems requires intentional design and higher operational investment.
+The Kenya Innovation Outlook's Nairobi-heavy sample reflects structural visibility, not methodological error.
+The Africapolis database demonstrates what distributed data architecture looks like at the urbanisation level.
+Building equivalent distributed data systems for innovation activity requires intentional design and higher operational investment than is typically budgeted.